Animal Sciences and IndustryJack G. Riley, Head

 ASI 620.
 Livestock Production and Management.
 (2) II.
 Student involvement in laboratory exercises related to practical livestock production and management.
 One hour rec. and four hours lab a week.
 Pr.: Appropriate ASI course (515, 521, 525, or 535).

 ASI 621.
 Dairy Cattle Management.
 (3) II.
 Integration of biologic and economic aspects of dairy production with dairy farm organization, planning, operation, and analysis.
 Field trips, diary farm analysis and case studies will be used to supplement lec. material.
 Two hours rec., two hours lab a week.
 Pr.: ASI 102 and 106, senior standing.

 ASI 640.
 Poultry Products Technology.
-(3) II, in odd years.
+(3) II, in even years.
 Emphasis on the technical problems that exist between production and consumption during the processing and marketing of poultry meat and egg products.
 A study of the microbiology of shell eggs, meat, and manufactured products and the basic principles of quality assurance.
 Food manufacturing and product development are discussed.
 Three hours lec. a week.
 Pr.: ASI 106.